-As a Minitab trainer, one of the most common questions I get from training participants is "what should I do when my data isn’t normal?"
+One common question Minitab trainers receive is, "What should I do when my data isn’t normal?"
 A large number of statistical tests are based on the assumption of normality, so not having data that is normally distributed typically instills a lot of fear.

 Many practitioners suggest that if your data are not normal, you should do a nonparametric version of the test, which does not assume normality.
 From my experience, I would say that if you have non-normal data, you may look at the nonparametric version of the test you are interested in running.
 But more important, if the test you are running is not sensitive to normality, you may still run it even if the data are not normal.

 What tests are robust to the assumption of normality?

 Several tests are "robust" to the assumption of normality, including t-tests (1-sample, 2-sample, and paired t-tests), Analysis of Variance (ANOVA), Regression, and Design of Experiments (DOE).
 The trick I use to remember which tests are robust to normality is to recognize that tests which make inferences about means, or about the expected average response at certain factor levels, are generally robust to normality.
 That is why even though normality is an underlying assumption for the tests above, they should work for nonnormal data almost as well as if the data (or residuals) were normal.

 Generating random data from a Gamma distribution with a scale of 1 and a shape of 2 will produce data that is bounded at 0, and highly skewed.
 The theoretical mean of this data is 2.
 It should be clear that the data is not normal—not even approximately normal!

 What if I want to test the hypothesis that the population mean is 2?
 Would I be able to do it effectively with a 1-sample t-test?
 If normality is not strictly required, I should be able to run the test and have the correct conclusion about 95% of the time—or, in more technical terms, with roughly 95% confidence, right?